giovannizotta/circular/README.md

 * `circular-node`: Rebalance a channel by node id
 * `circular-stats`: Get stats about the usage of the plugin
 * `circular-delete-stats`: Delete stats about the usage of the plugin
+* `circular-stop`: Stop `circular` from firing new htlcs.
+Currently running htlcs will be completed.
+* `circular-resume`: Resume normal activity after a `circular-stop`

 Detailed explanation of the endpoints follows in the Usage section.